Left Handed Liberty

 Clause 39 of the Magna Carta highlighted on the wall of the entrance to the David PJ Ross Vault in Lincoln Castle, where Lincoln Cathedral’s 1215 Magna Carta and 1217 Charter of the Forest are on permanent display.

 The play had a strong cast.
 Freddie Jones (Frankenstein Must Be Destroyed) played Fitzwalter, the leader of the Barons, " a bull necked fighter, unscrupulous..insensitive".
 Prolific character actor Timothy Bateson * played his comrade, the neurotic De Vesci and Barbara Mitchell (later to play Frankie Abbott’s mother in Please Sir) was Da Vesci’s challenging wife, accused of having an affair with the King.
 Eric Richard, who would later play Sergeant Cryer in The Bill was also in the cast along with future comedienne Denise Coffey.
-Bernard Miles played the Lord Mayor of London (Arden apologised in the text for not making him a more dynamic figure).
+Robert Gillespie, who would star in the 1980's comedy Keep It In The Family) and later appear in Mike Leigh's Peterloo (2018) played one of the Barons and also stood in as King John on seven occasions when Patrick Wymark had filming commitments.
+(Read about Robert Gillespie's autobiography here.)
+Founder of the Mermaid, Bernard Miles played the Lord Mayor of London (Arden apologised in the text for not making him a more dynamic figure).

 Philip Hope-Wallace in The Guardian said that the play, directed by David William was, "beautifully, arrestingly written with a thesis which turns two points quite perfectly with real dramatic irony.
 First that the vilified monarch John was no monster but an all too human weakling.
 Second that the simplest view of history – that the charter was a milestone and an enduring shield – is mere fairy tale. "